junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 "I'll cover you."
 Dean doesn't need the whole sentence out to start moving.
 The Egyptian soldiers charge forward to start the attack at the same moment.

-The sound of the first gun fire startles them like bonfire scaring off wild animals, but that only buys them less than a minute.
+The sound of the first gunfire startles them like a bonfire scaring off wild animals, but that only buys them less than a minute.
 Cas leaps forward toward the front end of the table, fighting off the long-reaching spears with his angel blade, flipping and turning in the air like the best samurai in Akira Kurosawa's best action movie.
 He's like Neo in the first *Matrix*, with all the fancy Kungfu moves, minus the bullet-catching moment.
 Dean knows he's a damn good fighter, and no matter how many times he's witnessed Cas in fighting, it would never stop making his blood boil.
 Or bring him chills.
 Both.

 Dean watches Cas from the periphery of his eyes, almost too amazed to focus on his own fight, but the pointy sharp tips of the soldiers' weapons close in quickly, forcing him to turn his attention back to the battle.
 He sweeps the gun around, shifting the aim from one Egyptian soldier to another, whoever comes too close, and gunning down the one who almost gets a hold on Cas.
-The blood of that young soldier spatter onto the dining table.
+The blood of that young soldier spatters onto the dining table.
 The caged crowd standing at the edge of the hall gasp out loudly in horror.
 Dean doesn't have the luxury to think about saving those other civilians right now.

 He moves along the table, covering Cas's back, following him to approach those two men that seem to have the power to start all this with a flip of their fingers, which means it should be their solution to end all the mess before the whole civilization-wise battle starts -- wait, is this the exact one that wipes Babylon out of the map?
 Must be the Apocalypse for them then.

 Christ, who remembers he's only here for some pie?
-He doesn't even see anything remotely look like a single damn pie, unless counting those two big bowl of oat and wheat pastry before the Pharaoh's seat as pie crust, but that's about it.
-He should probably remind Cas to only bring them when dessert is served next time, otherwise, zero star for this Egyptian restaurant, doesn't matter how antique they are.
+He doesn't even see anything remotely looking like a single damn pie, unless counting those two big bowls of oat and wheat pastry before the Pharaoh's seat as pie crust, but that's about it.
+He should probably remind Cas to only bring them when dessert is served next time, otherwise, zero stars for this Egyptian restaurant, doesn't matter how antique they are.
 Dean almost laughs at his own brain for still having the capability of thinking about pies in life-death situation like this.
 Must be the new neural reflex from all the other Apocalypse rehearsals.

 His gun runs out of bullets shortly.
-Dean has to snatch a spear from one of those guardian soldiers and swings just like another ancient Egyptian.
+Dean has to snatch a spear from one of those guardian soldiers and swing just like another ancient Egyptian.
 Falling into their comfortable fighting realm, he has zero advantage over the locals, and their weapons begin to wound him constantly.
 One stab cuts through his arm, another through his calf.
 Dean grits his teeth, breathing heavily.
 His moves are slowed down drastically by the pain.
 He manages to keep standing, but only barely.
 He doesn't think he can last much longer, probably the only soothing thought by then in his mechanically auto-pilot mode fighting head is -- If those men are focused on attacking him, then maybe Cas is safe.

 "Dean!"